jayaemekar/systemdesign/docs/DesignTicketmaster.md

 </p>

 **b.
 WaitingUsersService**

-Just like ActiveReservationsService, we can keep all the waiting users of a show in memory in a Linked HashMap or a TreeMap.
-We need a data structure similar to Linked HashMap so that we can jump to any user to remove them from the HashMap when the user cancels their request.
-Also, since we are serving in a first-come-first-serve manner, the head of the Linked HashMap would always be pointing to the longest waiting user, so that whenever seats become available, we can serve users in a fair manner.
+- We can retain all the waiting users of a show in memory in a Linked HashMap or a TreeMap, just like ActiveReservationsService.
+- When a user cancels their request, we require a data structure similar to Linked HashMap so that we can jump to any user and remove them from the HashMap.
+- Also, because we are serving on a first-come, first-serve basis, the Linked HashMap's head would always point to the longest-waiting user, allowing us to serve users fairly whenever seats become available.

-We will have a HashTable to store all the waiting users for every Show.
-The ‘key’ would be 'ShowID, and the ‘value’ would be a Linked HashMap containing ‘UserIDs’ and their wait-start-time.
+- A HashTable will be used to keep all of the waiting users for each Show.
+- 'ShowID' would be the 'key,' and a Linked HashMap containing 'UserIDs' and their wait-start-time would be the 'value.'

-Clients can use Long Polling for keeping themselves updated for their reservation status.
-Whenever seats become available, the server can use this request to notify the user.
+- Long Polling allows customers to stay informed about the status of their reservations.
+The server can utilize this request to notify the user when seats become available.

 **Reservation Expiration**

-On the server, ActiveReservationsService keeps track of expiry (based on reservation time) of active reservations.
-As the client will be shown a timer (for the expiration time), which could be a little out of sync with the server, we can add a buffer of five seconds on the server to safeguard from a broken experience, such that the client never times out after the server, preventing a successful purchase.
+- ActiveReservationsService on the server maintains track of when active reservations expire (based on reservation time).
+- Because the client will see a timer (for the expiration time), which may be out of sync with the server, we may put a five-second buffer on the server to protect against a broken experience, ensuring that the client never times out before the server, preventing a successful transaction.

-## 9. Concurrency
+### Concurrency
-How to handle concurrency, such that no two users are able to book same seat.
-We can use transactions in SQL databases to avoid any clashes.
-For example, if we are using an SQL server we can utilize Transaction Isolation Levels to lock the rows before we can update them.
-Here is the sample code:
+How to deal with concurrency so that no two people may book the same seat.
+To avoid conflicts in SQL databases, we can utilize transactions.
+If we're using a SQL server, for example, we can use Transaction Isolation Levels to lock records before updating them.
+Here's an example of code:

         SET TRANSACTION ISOLATION LEVEL SERIALIZABLE;